Contextual Decision-Making with Knapsacks Beyond the Worst Case

-In this work, we introduce the re-solving heuristic into the (binary) CBwK problem.
+In this work, we introduce the re-solving heuristic to the CDMK problem.
 The resulting algorithm is presented in \Cref{alg:re-solving-EE}.

-Before we come to the analysis part, we first briefly describe the algorithm.
-We start by defining an optimization problem, which captures the optimal fluid control for each round with complete knowledge of $\mathcal U$ and $\mathcal V$.
-For any $\bmkappa$, we let $J(\bmkappa)$ be the following optimization problem:
+To briefly describe the algorithm, we start by defining an optimization problem that captures the optimal fluid control for each round, assuming complete knowledge of $\mathcal U$ and $\mathcal V$.
+For any $\bmkappa \in [0, 1]^n$, we define $J(\bmkappa)$ as the following optimization problem: {